wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

     Traditionally, OLAP was done using rigid, pre-defined structures such as a "star schema" to hold summarized data separately from the source OLTP data.

     As the need for more ad hoc analysis grew, the need for a <strong>Data Lake</strong> emerged to store source data in its original form, without the need to transform it into a predefined schema.
+This some call "schema on read".

+    <strong>AWS Glue ETL job</strong> creates a <strong>Crawler</strong> through S3 to use custom then built-in classifiers to build a Data Catalog of metadata.
+Glue can then be used to transform data into a schema for analysis.
+Glue can also be used to create ETL (Extract, Transform, Load) jobs to move data from one source to another.

     <a name="Flow_Redshift"></a>

 1.  <a href="#Redshift"><img align="right" width="50" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1692390285/aws-icons/Amazon-Redshift.png"><img align="right" alt="classic png" width="50" src="https://github.com/burib/aws-simple-icons-for-architecture-diagrams/blob/master/Analytics/Analytics_AmazonRedshift.png?raw=true">AWS Redshift</a> is a cloud-based (but not serverless) service based on open-source PostgreSQL.
 So customer effort is needed to provision servers (with enhanced VPC).

     Redshift is intended to compete with customer-managed Oracle instances, thus the reference to the red color used by Oracle.
+Like Oracle, Redshift stores columnar data in a cluster of nodes on <strong>EFS block storage</strong> used by operating systems and EC2 instances (rather than in S3 objects).

     Redshift stores data in columns rather than rows.
 This enables millisecond response as it enables parallel query execution, especially when dealing with large tables.